 - Events.
 Planning a wedding, or a birthday party?
 Zyro has the perfect templates for every occasion.

 - Landing pages.
-If you just need a landing page to drive website traffic, these SEO optimized templates have got you covered.
+If you just need a landing page to drive website traffic, Zyro’s SEO-optimized, responsive landing page templates have got you covered.

 - Blog.
 Dreaming of becoming the next big blogging phenomenon?
 Zyro blog templates have both options for static pages and a dynamic blog page.

-If you have a clear vision of what your small business website will look like, you can also use the empty template and start from scratch.
+If you have a clear vision of what your small business website or resume website will look like, you can also use the empty template and start from scratch.

 Now it’s time to focus on the homepage of your new website.